 A big town – totally unexpected.
 It has large streets with an abundance of stores and office buildings, a fairly large port and a charming waterfront strand.
 We drove through it and stayed on course going south along the water.

 Veering inland for about 20 minutes, we got to the monument of Zalongo.
 Up, up, up into the mountains to a forested area, a monastery is tucked away barely visible until close up.
 We did not enter as we have been here before.
-The monument of the women who fell to their death to avoid abuse, slavery or slaughter from the Ottoman enemy is right above us on the mountain cliff; when we last saw it, it was being renovated.
-But now it proudly stands as a testament to the call of Independence: Freedom or Death.
+The monument of about 300 women who fell to their death to avoid abuse, slavery or slaughter from the Ottoman enemy, carrying their children in their arms, is right above us on the mountain cliff; when we last saw it, it was being renovated.
+I was told by a nearby villager that 2 girl babies survived.
+And now it proudly stands as a testament to the call of Independence: Freedom or Death.
 The famous song commemorating this event was danced to by me and my classmates while in Greek school so many decades ago.
 Every Greek child learns about these brave women as part of our history.

 When I say: “We got to Rio” you probably think I’m talking about the city in Brazil, but I’m not.
 Rio is the name of the bridge that connects mainland Greece to the Peloponnese Peninsula.
 Just past Messolonghi, where Lord Byron died in a massive battle fighting for Greece’s independence, you see the bridge from a distance.
 This area of Greece is full of history and sits as Greece’s most important sea link with the rest of Europe.
 Crossing under the steel vertical arches is one of my favorite things to do; we’ve done this a number of times and it is always awe inspiring.
 Some people even choose to walk across on the pedestrian walkway!
 We get across into the town of Patras, Greece’s third largest city.
 We got lost here one time, so now we know to avoid the center of town; we headed south once again, hugging the sea.